Does Vision Sports Ireland have any clubs in my area?

 How do I participate in sport during the current Coronavirus pandemic?

 Vision Sports Ireland is guided by the Irish Government Return to Sport protocols as set out in Phase 3 which commenced on 29th June 2020.
 Should you require a guide or tandem pilot from outside your household you may avail of our Pass-Sport system which facilitates blind and vision impaired participants who may designate and register a guide.
 This allows for close contact during sport participation.
+We have a range of online programmes click here for more details.

 How do I become a member?